dsoloviov/frov-ffpw-time-tracker-filling-tool/README.md

 FILL vacation FROM 1 TO today (07:00-15:30) IN 9 MONTH WITH 'vacation' COMMENT
 ```

-__Please keep in mind__ that 'today' keyword means not today's exact date (let's say '3rd of November 2015') but today's day number (3rd day of the month).
-Therefore using 'today' for following months is legal:
+__Please keep in mind__ that 'today' keyword doesn't mean today's exact date (let's say '3rd of November 2015') but rather today's day number (3rd day of the month).
+Therefore using 'today' for upcoming months is legal:

 ```
 FILL vacation FROM 1 TO today (07:00-15:30) IN current MONTH WITH ' ' COMMENT